DRIVEN BASE

 *2 Ratio of employees who answered “yes” to the question, “In your daily life, do you walk or engage in an equivalent physical activity for at least one hour per day?”

-*3 Ratio of employees who stated that they drink often or every day and that they drink the equivalent of two glasses of Japanese sake on days that they do drink.
+*3 Up to fiscal 2024, ratio of employees who stated that they drink often or every day and that they drink the equivalent of two glasses of Japanese sake or more on days that they do drink.
+From fiscal 2025, revised calculation method based on evaluation of alcohol-related risks following changes to the standardized questionnaire offered for special health checkups

 *4 Ratio of employees who answered “no” to the question, “Do you eat dinner within two hours before going to bed three times a week or more?”